Sieep-Coding/sieep-coding.github.io/src/pages/posts/creating-my-own-social-feed.md

 date: "2026-07-26"

 layout: ../../layouts/PostLayout.astro
-description: "Using JavaScript, we can accomplish a cool feed of content that should keep even the most attention-deficit person engaged."
+description: "Using JavaScript, we can accomplish a cool feed of content that should keep even the most attention-deficit person engaged.
+Cartoon by Mr. Ollie"

 img_path: "/social-feed.png"
 img_alt: "A screenshot of the feed"